 Can Glaze and Underglaze Be Mixed?

-No, mixing glaze and underglaze together is not recommended and can result in a defect.
-Glazes can be mixed together with other glazes to create a different color, and underglazes can successfully be mixed together to create a new color.
+No, mixing glaze and underglaze together is not recommended and can result in defects.
+Glazes can be mixed together with other glazes to create a different color, and underglazes can be mixed together to create a new color.
 Underglazes can also be mixed with slip.

-Let’s take a closer look at mixing glazes together and mixing underglazes together, but why it’s best not to mix glaze together with underglaze?
+Let’s take a closer look at mixing glazes together and mixing underglazes together, but why is it best not to mix glazes together with underglaze?

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.